SkygearIO/guides/cms/cms-import.md

         reference_target: blogpost
         reference_field_name: title
 ```
-The exported csv will look like this:
+The exported CSV will look like this:

 |_id|_created_at| comment| title|
 |--- |---|---| ---|